lv5crook/Android-apps/README.md

 # Android-apps
-Here are my applications written in Kotlin for android devices GPAgod - simple app that helps people calculate GPA
+Here are my applications written in Kotlin for android devices. \n GPAgod - simple app that helps people calculate GPA